httpie/cli/docs/README.md

 If you find yourself manually constructing URLs with querystring parameters on the terminal, you may appreciate the `param==value` syntax for appending URL parameters.

 With that, you don’t have to worry about escaping the `&` separators for your shell.
-Additionally, any special characters in the parameter name or value get automatically URL-escaped (as opposed to parameters specified in the full URL, which HTTPie doesn’t modify).
+Additionally, any special characters in the parameter name or value get automatically URL-escaped (as opposed to the parameters specified in the full URL, which HTTPie doesn’t modify).

 ```bash
 $ http https://api.github.com/search/repositories q==httpie per_page==1